Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 ![Autoencoder metrics val\_f1](models/comparison/plots/ae_metrics_val_f1.png)

 The autoencoder achieves strong performance, with results influenced by both architecture and threshold selection:
-- Conv1D models outperform dense variants, indicating that incorporating temporal structure within each window improves detection performance.
+- Conv1D models generally outperform dense variants, indicating that capturing temporal structure within each window improves detection performance.
 - Stochastic autoencoder models perform well under a fixed 97.5 training percentile threshold, suggesting they are more effective at separating normal and anomalous data by consistently assigning higher reconstruction errors to anomalies.
 - Using a validation set to tune the threshold (**val_f1**) yields almost perfect recall, but lacks precision.
 - A fixed percentile threshold is not robust, as performance differs noticeably between Conv1D models with and without stochastic sampling under this setting.
-In contrast, both models achieve similar performance under val_f1-tuned thresholds.

-**Note:** Threshold selection is independent of model training.
-Hence, for the same model, they have the same reconstruction error distribution, but with different thresholds for testing.
+In contrast, both models achieve similar performance under val_f1-tuned thresholds. (**Note:** Threshold selection is independent of model training.
+Hence, for the same model, they have the same reconstruction error distribution, but with different thresholds for testing.)

 ### Isolation Forest metric comparison